Krawart/gradle-mono-repository-template/README.md

 ### Formatter configuration

-To use Prettier formatter in IntelliJ IDEA
+To use Prettier formatter in IntelliJ IDEA, follow these steps:

-> __INFO__: Point 2-4 are optional.
-Gradle spotless apply pulls prettier by himself so after first spotlessApply run,
+> __WARNING__: This configuration is only for local development.
+Formatting will be checked by CI/CD pipeline, so it
-> you can locate prettier, inside build folder of particular module using spotless
+> is important to NOT change formatting configuration locally!

 1. Install node.js and npm [link](https://nodejs.org/en/download/ "Node.js download page")
 2. Install prettier plugin for IntelliJ IDEA